Table of contents

-CD57 tests are not a good
+CD57 tests are not a good idea.

 Why?
 Because at least two studies show CD57 can’t tell the difference between people who would be considered to have chronic Lyme disease and others.
-Therefore, relying on a CD57 test could result in false positives or false negatives.
-That’s why the CDC warns against CD57 and other unvalidated tests.
+Whether CD57 is considered low or high, it’s irrelevant to Lyme disease.

 In 2015, scientists in British Columbia, Canada compared 4 groups of patients: 13 patients with the “Alternatively diagnosed chronic Lyme syndrome” (ADCLS), 25 patients with Chronic Fatigue Syndrome (CFS), 25 matched healthy control patients, and 11 Lupus control patients.
 The researchers found none of the ADCLS patients had signs of Lyme disease and noted that they “have a similar phenotype to that of CFS patients.”
 They also discussed CD57 tests: